 Dendrimers are highly branched synthetic molecules that have been extensively studied for their potential use as drug delivery vehicles in cancer therapy [1].
 These nanomaterials have unique properties, such as their well-defined size and shape, high surface area, and ability to conjugate or encapsulate drugs.
 They also offer the possibility of precise control over drug release and targeted delivery to cancer cells due to their easy surface functionalization.
 Depending on their composition, dendrimers can also be biodegradable and give rise to non-toxic products that will be excreted from the body without causing toxicity.
-Furthermore, hybrid nanomaterials based on dendrimers can be developed that combine the unique properties of dendrimers offer a high degree of flexibility in their design, which allows for the creation of materials with tailored properties for specific applications, including in the field of cancer therapy.
+Furthermore, hybrid nanomaterials based on dendrimers can be developed that combine the unique properties of dendrimers with other materials in order to obtain optimal systems with improved efficacy.
+In fact, dendrimers offer a high degree of flexibility in their design, which allows for the creation of materials with tailored properties for specific applications, including in the field of cancer therapy.